Image 1 of 20

 The finer things

-Dune Pavilion is a two-bedroom tent, designed for couples or a family.
+Made with Australian blackwood, Dune Pavilion’s curved lounge is designed to take advantage of that red-rock view.
 Note the discreet fireplace built into the wall.
 And did we mention that the complimentary minibar is stocked with guests’ drinks of choice?

 The plunge pool on Dune Pavilion’s deck has been designed to resemble a humble water tank.